Blink behaviour (blink v0.4.1)

 Notes

-The function assumes all items have the same structure.
-Column names are extracted from the first item in the list.
+The function assumes all rows have the same structure.
+Column names are extracted from the first row in the enumerable.

 Currently only PostgreSQL is supported via Blink.Adapter.Postgres.